-Identifying High-Growth Start-Ups.-We are especially interested in examining growth-oriented start-ups.
-We take two approaches.
-The first approach considers technology-orientation, which can suggest the potential for high growth.
-The second approach considers the actual outcome for the firm, based on the 3-, 5-, or 7-year time window after founding.
+suggest the potential for high growth.
+The second approach considers the actual outcome for the firm, based on the 3, 5, or 7 year time window after founding.
 We exclude from our analysis sole proprietors and businesses without employees.

-Noting that there is no commonly accepted definition of "high-tech" sectors or firms, we use three alternative definitions.
-First, following Hecker (2005), we define high-tech sectors as industries (4-digit NAICS) with the highest share of technology-oriented workers according to the Bureau of Labor Statistics.10 Second, we use a comprehensive match between the Census LBD and the businesses covered by the PCRI and VentureXpert databases to determine whether a given firm receives venture capital, suggesting that the firm is seen as having substantial growth potential.
-Third, we leverage prior research that matches the USPTO patent database with the LBD (Graham et al. 2018) to determine whether a firm has received a patent.
+Noting that there is no commonly accepted definition of "high tech" sectors or firms, we use three alternative definitions.
+First, following Hecker (2005), we define high tech sectors as industries (4-digit NAICS) with the highest share of technology-oriented workers according to the Bureau of Labor Statistics.
+Second, we use a comprehensive match between the Census LBD and the businesses covered by the PCRI and VentureXpert databases to determine whether a given firm receives venture capital, suggesting that the firm is seen as having substantial growth potential.
+Third, we leverage prior research that matches the USPTO patent database with the LBD (Graham et al. forthcoming) to determine whether a firm has received a patent.

 While the above measures attempt to delineate firms with substantial potential for growth, the LBD also allows us to quantify growth outcomes for each firm directly.
-Our primary outcome measures include (i) employment growth, and (ii) sales growth, while we also consider (iii) exit by acquisition and (iv) initial public offerings.
-In the main text, we will emphasize employment growth, denoting a high-growth new venture as one that achieved a given threshold of employment 5 years after found-ing.
-We examine employment thresholds based on the top 10, 5, 1, or 0.1 percentile.
-Analyses using sales growth are provided in the online Appendix and show extremely similar results.
-Start-ups can grow and expand to become large multi-establishment corporations spanning multiple types of activities and locations.
-For these start-ups we calculate total firm employment by aggregating the establishment level records for each firm-year observation.
-From these firm-level measures
+Our primary outcome measures include (a) employment growth, and (b) sales growth, while we also consider (c) exit by acquisition and (d) initial public offerings.
+In the main text, we will emphasize employment growth, denoting a high-growth new venture as one that achieved a given threshold of employment 5 years after founding.
+We examine employment thresholds based on the Top 10, 5, 1, or 0.1 percentile.
+Analyses using sales growth are provided in the online appendix and show extremely similar results.
+Startups can grow and expand to become large multi-establishment corporations spanning multiple types of activities and locations.
+For these startups we calculate total firm employment by aggregating the establishment level records for each firm-year observation.
+From these firm-level measures it is straightforward to compute measures of employment growth by looking at the change in total employment over time.